 We make it complicated when it is really very simple.

 Many of the denominational differences involve organizational structure and forms of worship.
 Various denominations have presbyters, deacons, elders, priests, ministers, synods and other layers of organizational hierarchies.
-These are peripheral things compared to the substance, and love is what is most important.
+These are peripheral things compared to the substance of Christ,.
+God is love, and love is what matters most.
 (I Corinthians 13)

 While worship was prescribed in detail for the Israelites, we have comparatively little in the way of specific instruction for how we should worship in the New Testament.
 Jesus said simply that God is looking for people who will worship Him in spirit and truth.
 (John 4:24)